New Jersey Tree Recovery Campaign Provides Free Tree Seedlings to Madison Residents

 The goal of the Tree Recovery Campaign is to distribute over 500,000 tree seedlings to New Jersey residents over the course of the next 5 years.

 It is a joint effort with Madison’s Shade Tree Management Board, Drew University,the New Jersey State Forestry Services Community Forestry Program, The State Forest Nursery, New Jersey Soil Conservation Districts, Sustainable Jersey, and the Arbor Day Foundation.
-The Arbor Day Foundation, FedEx, and BJ’s Wholesale Club provide financial support for the program.
+Community Tree Recovery is a program of the Arbor Day Foundation nationally sponsored by FedEx.

 When properly planted and maintained, trees can be assets to a community.
 They improve the visual appeal of a neighborhood or business district, increase property values, reduce home cooling costs, remove air pollutants, and provide wildlife habitat, among many other benefits.